w99910/anime-scrolltrigger/README.md

 - #### start: `String`

-  Indicate where `startTriggerOffset` will intersect with `startScrollerOffset` and when it intersects, animation will * *start**.
+  Indicate where `startTriggerOffset` of `trigger` element will intersect with `startScrollerOffset` of `scroller` element and when it intersects, animation will *
+  *start**.
   Format is `"start-trigger-offset start-scroller-offset"`.
   Default value is `"top center"`.
-  > Offset can be provided as percentage (e.g. 10%, 20%, -5%) or constant values: top, right, bottom, left.
+  > Offset can be provided as percentage (e.g. 10%, 20%, -5%) or constant values: top, center, bottom.

 - #### end: `String`